jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

     This will submit the "copy-id" script to the cluster, which will run the job on one of the computer nodes, and send an email when it finishes.

     !!!
 Warning
         Please do not copy or move any larger files on the login nodes.
+Use the transfer node for internal/external transfers and compute nodes for transfers between cluster storage locations.

 ## Login
 - SSH gave a warning: REMOTE HOST IDENTIFICATION HAS CHANGED